nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 * :kconfig:`CONFIG_PDN_DEFAULTS_OVERRIDE` - Used for manual configuration of the APN.
 Set the option to ``y`` to override the default PDP context configuration.
 * :kconfig:`CONFIG_PDN_DEFAULT_APN` - Used for manual configuration of the APN.
 An example is ``apn.example.com``.

-The application supports Predicted GPS (P-GPS).
-To enable P-GPS, set the :kconfig:`CONFIG_NRF_CLOUD_PGPS` option.
-It enables requesting and processing of P-GPS data from nRF Cloud.

 Configuration files
 ===================